Quality food on a pretty patio or indoors…

 In the words of my restaurant-loving friend, “A tasting menu is DINNER THEATER.
 It’s an incredible deal, because you essentially get a show along with your meal, since each dish is so surprising and beautiful.”
 No, it’s not an everyday experience, but is absolutely worth the splurge for the right occasion, at the right place.

 What is Cava, Portsmouth Like?

-Though we’d originally wanted a waterfront meal in Portsmouth, NH, and though we’d decided on outdoor dining, the rainy weather had other plans.
+Though we’d originally wanted a waterfront meal in Portsmouth, NH (I so loved seeing sunsets in Seattle while eating dinner by the bay!), and though we’d decided on outdoor dining, the rainy weather had other plans.
 Luckily, Cava has excellent indoor dining protocol, including a large air purifier.
 Should the clouds part during your visit, their back patio is exquisite, lined with a vibrant green “living wall” vertical garden, and ornate heat lamps, all tucked in the brick-lined charm of petite Commercial Alley in downtown Portsmouth.